Early years and childcare

 Early Support

-Lincolnshire County Council provide an Early support, care and co-ordination service, or ESCO for short.
+Lincolnshire county council provide an Early support, care and co-ordination service, or ESCO for short.
 It is for children under eighteen with complex health needs or disabilities.
-To book an ESCO Drop in clinic appointment, phone the Customer Service Centre number: 01522 782111.
-Clinics are held monthly at Children’s Centres.
+To book an ESCO Drop in clinic appointment, phone the Customer service centre number: 01522 782111.
+Clinics are held monthly at Children’s centres.

-Click graphic icon for GAIN web page.
+Click button for GAIN web page.

 Speech and Language

-To find out about speech and language development have a look at our page on the subject. …..
+To find out about speech and language development have a look at our page on the subject.
 Click icon to view.

 Experiences